IsuruHaupe/as-cast/README.md

   * *mvnw clean package*
   * *mvnw spring-boot:run*
 * An instance of the project will be launch and will represent a node in the network.
-* Once this is done, execute the main to launch server A and the tests.
+* Once this is done, execute the *main.java* to launch server A and the tests.
 * **Be careful to change the values in *application.properties* whenever you launch a server, otherwise you will encounter PORT and server ID conflicts**